UltiRequiem/wallger/doc/README.md

    - Save: Accept true or false

 ## Interesting uses
-- New Wallpaper at startup
+- New Wallpaper at startup:
-	If you use I3wm, you can put something like this in your i3config:
+If you use I3wm, you can put something like this in your i3 configuration file:
 	```bash
 	exec python ~/Documents/wmwc/main.py
 	```